hleve/Urban_Asset_Library/README.md

 ## Usage

 If you use the assets in this asset library, you must provide attribution.
-Details can be found in the [CITATION] (CITATION.cff) and [LICENSE](LICENSE) files
+Details can be found in the [CITATION](CITATION) and [LICENSE](LICENSE) files

 To use the assets in this library, navigate to the appropriate folder and download the file.
 To download the entire library, close the library using git clone